kuleuven/iRODS-User-Training/08_mango_portal.md

 The analysis tab allows you to extract this information with [Apache Tika](https://tika.apache.org/).
 To start, indicate whether you want OCR (Optical Character Recognition) or not, and click on 'Analyze with Tika Inspector'.
-This generates a list of all the metadata that the analyzer can find inside the file, and optionally the text of the file (depending on the file type.)
+This generates a list of all the metadata that the analyzer can find inside the file, and optionally the text of the file (depending on the file type).

 <img align="center" src="img/mango_portal_tika.png" width="600px">

 Next to each metadata item, you have a checkbox.
 You can click the checkboxes of metadata items you find useful (which are likely not all) and click on 'Add selected metadata items as regular metadata'.
 These will then pop up on in the metadata tab under the 'analysis' subtab.

 <img align="center" src="img/mango_portal_tika_metadata.png" width="600px">